dschadow/Java-Web-Security/README.md

 ## Repository Content
 All Java projects are created as Apache Maven projects (required are Java 7 and Maven 3).
 In Eclipse you therefore need to install the Maven integration and the git m2e connector via the update manager before you can import them as new projects.

 Mozilla Firefox is the recommended browser for all web applications.
 Keep in mind that browsers or some addons may block or filter certain attacks already.
+Try a different browser if a sample application is not working.

-Use the Maven-Tomcat7-Plug-in to start each web application: **mvn tomcat7:run**.
+Use the Maven-Tomcat7-Plug-in in each project directory to start each web application: **mvn tomcat7:run-war** (or simply **mvn** in the console, since this is the default goal).
 Open your browser and point it to **http://localhost:8080/PROJECT_NAME**, e.g. **http://localhost:8080/Ch04_OutputEscaping**.
 The project name is always the final part of the URL.

 See the following paragraphs for a short description and the requirements to execute the sample code and launch the (web) application.